chef/automate/components/docs-chef-io/content/automate/ha_architecture_reference.md

 - Backend Cluster and Nodes

 The backend components connect into the frontend Chef Habitat supervisor cluster.
-The **postgres** and **elasticsearch** instances run in the Chef Habitat supervisor.
+The **postgres** and **Elasticsearch** instances run in the Chef Habitat supervisor.
 The **Postgres** and **Elasticsearch** databases require a minimum of three nodes, where one becomes a leader, and the other two are followers.

 - Frontend Cluster and Nodes